 It consists of three main circles that make up the marketing tools graphic with the following focus areas:

 - Sales “Wow”

-- Growth Marketing.
+- Growth Marketing

 The color-coded dots around the main circle represent the responsibilities of each team member.
 Inside of the main circle, we can see different aspects of each stage, making it easy to follow and keep track of different marketing processes.

 The Growth Marketing Tools Funnel made by Tomas Capponi depicts the customer lifecycle and the digital software tools used in each stage.